Project 101 is our youth housing information service.

 What is Independent Living Skills (ILS)?

-Project 101 provides an Independent Living Skills Course which consists of four weekly sessions.
+Project 101 provides an Independent Living Skills Course which consists of a weekly session every Tuesday for 4 weeks.
 The course helps young people prepare for a first tenancy or sustain a current tenancy.

 Topics covered are:

 - gaining knowledge of housing services and housing options

 - what benefits and grants are available to you